VMI-ETH/newsletter/contents/Feb-2023/content.md

 No information is shared outside of the helpdesk's volunteers without your consent.

 Do not hesitate to drop us an email at [vmi-helpdesk@lists.inf.ethz.ch](mailto:vmi-helpdesk@lists.inf.ethz.ch).

+### New VMI Treasurer

+In the last board meeting, Karel Kubicek handed over his role as treasurer to Giovanni Deligios.
+Thank you, Karel, for your long and diligent work and welcome, Giovanni!

+If you want to have caviar at the next VMI BBQ, Giovanni is the person to invite to a coffee.

 <hr>